-1. New PowerFence can now be built with the standard Hebel PowerPanel - for a better priced fencing system
+1. New PowerFence can be built with the Hebel PowerPanel - for a better priced fencing system

-The new PowerFence system meets the majority of environmental conditions for suburban fencing in urban Australia using standard 1800 x 600 x 75mm Hebel PowerPanels.
-Under stricter conditions the 2400 x 600 x 75mm standard PowerPanel can be used.
+The new PowerFence system meets the majority of environmental conditions for suburban fencing in urban New Zealand using $1800 \times 600 \times 75$ mm Hebel PowerPanels.
+Under stricter conditions the 2400 x 600×75 mm PowerPanel can be used.
 See Table 1.